 Warren Clements was on the editorial board of The Globe and Mail for many years.
 His comic strip Nestlings ran in that newspaper from 1979 to 1993, and he wrote columns on word play and home video.
 He co-wrote The Globe and Mail Style Book and edited such books as The Globe Challenge, The Full Mountie and Portfoolio 23/24/25, three annuals of Canada’s best editorial cartoons.
 He lives in Toronto with his partner, Alexandra Eadie.
 Clements presents his first book of poetry, Bird Doggerel, a collection of humorous and mostly accurate poems about birds.

 Gill Deacon is an award-winning broadcaster and bestselling author.
-Her portfolio includes host of CBC TV's Code Green, host of CBC's flagship daytime show The Gill Deacon Show and guest host for CBC Toronto's Here and Now programme.
-She has been a member of various bands over the past 25 years and currently sings in a Toronto band called The Circumstantialists.
+Her portfolio includes several prominent roles at CBC, including host of CBCTV's Code Green, weekly arts correspondent for CBC News Morning, host of CBC's flagship daytime show, The Gill Deacon Show, and guest host for CBC Toronto's Here and Now.
+Deacon is also the author of the national bestsellers There's Lead in Your Lipstick and Green for Life.
+She currently sings in a Toronto band called The Circumstantialists.

 Beatriz Hausner has published many books of poetry and several chapbooks.
 She has also translated surrealist literature by writers like Rosamel del Valle, Olga Orozco, César Moro and others.
 She lives in Toronto, where she works as a public librarian.
 Hausner’s latest collection of poetry, Enter the Raccoon, documents a love affair between a woman and a raccoon.